Semi Refined Kappa Carrageenan

 It is also used for cost reduction and added value.

-Gino Biotech will always be your best carrageenan powder suppliers, carrageenan manufacturer and good partner for other hydrcolloids from China.
+Gino Biotech will always be your best carrageenan powder suppliers, and carrageenan manufacturer, and a good partner for other hydrocolloids from China.